flyteorg/flyte/flyteidl/protos/docs/service/service.rst

    :header: "Method Name", "Request Type", "Response Type", "Description"
    :widths: auto

-   "GetOrCreateSignal", ":ref:`ref_flyteidl.admin.SignalGetOrCreateRequest`", ":ref:`ref_flyteidl.admin.Signal`", "Fetches or creates a :ref:`ref_flyteidl.admin.Signal`."
+   "GetOrCreateSignal", ":ref:`ref_flyteidl.admin.SignalGetOrCreateRequest`", ":ref:`ref_flyteidl.admin.Signal`", "Fetches or creates a :ref:`ref_flyteidl.admin.Signal`.

+Purposefully left out an HTTP API for this RPC call.
+This is meant to idempotently retrieve a signal, meaning the first call will create the signal and all subsequent calls will fetch the existing signal.
+This is only useful during Flyte Workflow execution and therefore is not exposed to mitigate unintended behavior. option (grpc.gateway.protoc_gen_swagger.options.openapiv2_operation) = { description: "Retrieve a signal, creating it if it does not exist." };"
    "ListSignals", ":ref:`ref_flyteidl.admin.SignalListRequest`", ":ref:`ref_flyteidl.admin.SignalList`", "Fetch a list of :ref:`ref_flyteidl.admin.Signal` definitions."
    "SetSignal", ":ref:`ref_flyteidl.admin.SignalSetRequest`", ":ref:`ref_flyteidl.admin.SignalSetResponse`", "Sets the value on a :ref:`ref_flyteidl.admin.Signal` definition"